Few-Shot Image Quality Assessment via Adaptation of Vision-Language Models

 \subsection{Datasets and Evaluation Protocols}

-We conduct experiments on seven typical BIQA datasets and one AI-generated dataset, AGIQA-3K~\cite{li2023agiqa} (results in the supplementary materials).
-The seven typical datasets include LIVEC~\cite{ghadiyaram2015massive}, KonIQ~\cite{hosu2020koniq}, LIVEFB~\cite{ying2020patches}, and SPAQ~\cite{fang2020perceptual}, which feature authentic distortions, and PIPAL~\cite{jinjin2020pipal}, LIVE~\cite{sheikh2006statistical}, and CSIQ~\cite{larson2010most}, which feature synthetic distortions.
+We conduct experiments on multiple BIQA datasets include LIVEC~\cite{ghadiyaram2015massive}, KonIQ~\cite{hosu2020koniq}, LIVEFB~\cite{ying2020patches}, and SPAQ~\cite{fang2020perceptual}, which feature authentic distortions, and PIPAL~\cite{jinjin2020pipal}, LIVE~\cite{sheikh2006statistical}, and CSIQ~\cite{larson2010most}, which feature synthetic distortions.
 LIVEC contains 1,162 mobile device images, SPAQ includes 11,125 photos from 66 smartphones, KonIQ has 10,073 images from open sources, and LIVEFB is the largest real-world dataset with 39,810 images.
-For synthetic distortions, LIVE and CSIQ contain 779 and 866 images with 5 and 6 types of distortions, respectively.
+For synthetic distortions, LIVE and CSIQ contain 779 and 866 images with 5 and 6 types of distortions.
 PIPAL, a challenging dataset, includes 23,200 images with 40 types of distortions, including GAN-generated artifacts.
-We use Spearman's Rank Correlation Coefficient (SRCC) and the Pearson Linear Correlation Coefficient (PLCC) outcomes as metrics to quantify the monotonousness and accuracy of predictions.
+We use Spearman's Rank Correlation Coefficient (SRCC) and the Pearson Linear Correlation Coefficient (PLCC) as metrics to quantify the monotonousness and accuracy of predictions.